kitaird/rl-gridworld/README.md

-# RL-Gridworld: A Reinforcement Learning - "Learning" Environment
+# RL-Gridworld: A RL-Learning Environment

 Welcome to the __RL-Gridworld__, an open-source resource designed for learning and experimenting with various paradigms in reinforcement learning (RL).
 This library provides a versatile gridworld environment that can be easily extended and customized, demonstrating how RL-Algorithms achieve their solutions.